manishemi/manishemi.github.io/_posts/2021-06-28-Reinforcement learning.md

 ## _Policy Gradient_

-Policy Gradient(PG) enables the modeling of continuous action space. which can give us an appropriate action rather than Q-value for specific state.
+Policy Gradient(PG) enables the modeling of continuous action space. which can give us an appropriate action rather than Q-value for a specific state.

 |![_config.yml]({{ site.baseurl }}/images/RL/policy.png)|
 |:--:|